-Management of Skeletal Symptoms
+Management of skeletal symptoms

 The skeletal symptoms associated with Marfan syndrome often cause pain and discomfort for patients.
 It can also alter the physical appearance of the individuals, which may cause them to feel less confident in social situations.

 The treatment of scoliosis associated with Marfan syndrome depends on the extent of the curvature of the spine.
-In mild cases, monitoring for signs of worsening is sufficient, and a back brace is required for patients with to prevent further development of symptoms in some cases.
+In mild cases, monitoring for signs of worsening is sufficient, and a back brace is required for patients to prevent further development of symptoms in some cases.
 For more severe cases of scoliosis, surgical intervention may be required to straighten the spine.

 The positioning of the chest can also be altered to form a concave or convex protrusion, which can press against the lungs and affect the breathing, with fatal potential.
 Surgery is required to correct concave positioning and ease the pressure on the lungs, although it is not usually needed for a convex chest.

 Physiotherapy can also be useful for some patients to ease the related pain with specific exercises and massage techniques.
-This can help to promote healing and improve range of movement in joints, in addition to some pain relief.
+This can help to promote healing and improve the range of movement in joints, in addition to some pain relief.

-Management of Cardiovascular Symptoms
+Management of cardiovascular symptoms

-The cardiovascular complications of Marfan syndrome have the potential to be fatal and should, therefore, monitored closely to allow for early intervention and treatment, if needed.
+The cardiovascular complications of Marfan syndrome have the potential to be fatal and should, therefore, be monitored closely to allow for early intervention and treatment, if needed.
 The involvement of a cardiologist is recommended to monitor the function of the heart with specialized tests, such as an echocardiogram.

 In many cases, a beta-blocker medication is prescribed to prevent possible damage to the heart by slowing the progression of aortic enlargement.